ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

          "scripts/merge_results.py"
 ```

-After this workflow has completed succesfully, then we run another workflow that generates all the
+After this workflow has completed successfully, then we run another workflow that generates all the
 results visualizations.
 We will not cover that script in here but it is available in our
 [GitHub repository](https://github.com/Open-Source-Spatial-Clean-Cooking-Tool/OnStove).